Willi Graf

 After finishing school Willi Graf had to perform the mandatory Reichsarbeitsdienst (Reich Labour Service).
 Beginning in winter 1938 he studied medicine in Bonn.
 In January 1940 he was drafted to the Wehrmacht and had to serve as a medical orderly until April 1942.
 During this time he witnessed the terrible warfare and the suffering of the civilian population in the Soviet Union which touched him deeply.

-From mid July until the end of October 1942 Graf served at the front near Moscow along with Hans Scholl, Alexander Schmorell and others from the Student Company.
+From mid July until the end of October 1942 Graf served at the front near Moscow along with Hans Scholl, Alexander Schmorell and others from the Students’ Company.
 After their return, Graf actively supported the resistance of the White Rose.
 He also tried gain supporters among his friends in Cologne, Bonn, Saarbrücken, Freiburg and Ulm.

-From January 1943 Willi helped to produce and distribute the fifth and sixth leaflet.
-In February, Graf, Hans Scholl and Alexander Schmorell wrote “Down with Hitler”, “Hitler Mass Murderer” and “Freedom” on the walls of the university and numerous other buildings in the center of Munich.
+From January 1943 Willi Graf helped to produce and distribute the fifth and sixth leaflet.
+In February, Willi Graf, Hans Scholl and Alexander Schmorell wrote “Down with Hitler”, “Hitler Mass Murderer” and “Freedom” on the walls of the university and numerous other buildings in the center of Munich.

 Together with his sister Anneliese Graf he was detained on 18 February 1943, the same day, Hans and Sophie Scholl were arrested.
 The Volksgerichtshof (People’s Court) sentenced Willi Graf to death on 19 April 1943, along with Alexander Schmorell and Kurt Huber.

-Willi Graf was executed 12 October 1943 after seven months on death row and further interrogations.
+Willi Graf was executed 12 October 1943, after seven months on death row and further interrogations.